Ulises-Rosas/OBc/README.md

    --at Phylum
 ```

-It returns same format from `joinfiles.py` command.
+It will return both: [Peru_Reptilia_obis_validated.txt](https://github.com/Ulises-Rosas/OBc/blob/master/data/Peru_Reptilia_obis_validated.txt) and [Peru_Reptilia_bold_validated.txt](https://github.com/Ulises-Rosas/OBc/blob/master/data/Peru_Reptilia_bold_validated.txt).
+Their format are the same from `joinfiles.py` command.
 Values of `subgroup` column are taken from a taxonomical rank of species specified with `--at` option.
 Remaining values for both `group` and `country` columns are filled with the positional argument (i.e. Reptilia in above case) and `--area-name` option correspondingly.

+## barplot